Writing a reverse proxy/loadbalancer from the ground up in C, pause to regroup: fixed it!

 Before moving on to the next step in my from-scratch reverse proxy, I thought it would be nice to install it on the machine where this blog runs, and proxy all access to the blog through it.
 It would be useful dogfooding and might show any non-obvious errors in the code.
 And it did.

 I found that while short pages were served up perfectly well, longer pages were corrupted and interrupted halfway through.
-Using curl gave various weird errors, eg. curl: (56) Problem (3) in the Chunked-Encoded data
+Using curl gave various weird errors, eg.

-, which is a general error saying that it's receiving chunked data and the chunking is invalid.
+...which is a general error saying that it's receiving chunked data and the chunking is invalid.

 Doubly strangely, these problems didn't happen when I ran the proxy on the machine where I'm developing it and got it to proxy the blog; only when I ran it on the same machine as the blog.
 They're different versions of Ubuntu, the blog server being slightly older, but not drastically so -- and none of the stuff I'm using is that new, so it seemed unlikely to be a bug in the blog server's OS.
 And anyway, select isn't broken.

-After a ton of debugging with printf
+After a ton of debugging with printfs here there and everywhere, I tracked it down.

 Writing a reverse proxy/loadbalancer from the ground up in C, part 3: Lua-based configuration

 This is the third step along my road to building a simple C-based reverse proxy/loadbalancer so that I can understand how nginx/OpenResty works -- more background here.
-Here's a link to the first part, where I showed the basic networking code required to write a proxy that could handle one incoming connection at a time and connect it with a single backend, and to the second part, where I added the code to handle multiple connections by using epoll.
+Here's a link to the first part, where I showed the basic networking code required to write a proxy that could handle one incoming connection at a time and connect it with a single backend, and the second part, where I added the code to handle multiple connections by using epoll.

 This post is much shorter than the last one.
 I wanted to make the minimum changes to introduce some Lua-based scripting -- specifically, I wanted to keep the same proxy with the same behaviour, and just move the stuff that was being configured via command-line parameters into a Lua script, so that just the name of that script would be specified on the command line.
 It was really easy :-) -- but obviously I may have got it wrong, so as ever, any comments and corrections would be much appreciated.